zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 When participants are doing activities, you can **look ahead to refresh your memory**.

 - **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing
 - **Add examples, points, and stories** from your own experience.
-Think about stories you can share that help you make your points clearly and effectively
+Think about stories you can share that help you make your points clearly and effectively.
 - **Consider creating a "parking lot"** to record issues or questions raised that are outside the scope of the whiteboard design session or can be answered later.
 Decide how you will address these issues, so you can acknowledge them without being derailed by them.

 ***Have fun**!
 Encourage participants to have fun and share!*